PickNikRobotics/beta_moveit_website/_posts/2018-02-01-report-world-moveit-day.markdown

 - 4 @ Xamla Robotics (PROVISIO GmbH), Münster, Germany
 - 1 @ Shadow Robot Company, London, UK

 A few other stats from the event and 30 days after, in the consolidated moveit repo.
-There are many other MoveIt! related repos that we did not measure for this report:
+There are many other MoveIt related repos that we did not measure for this report:

 - 15 pull requests merged
 - 13 pull requests opened